 Here’s a quick and easy way to start your day in the wilderness.
 This campfire breakfast burger is made possible with a special equipment: the drop biscuit pan.
-Just cook the eggs and patties in the pan and sandwich with buns!
+Cook the eggs and patties in the pan and sandwich with buns!

 12. Campfire Cone

 There’s no actual cooking involved for this campfire cone.
-That’s the beauty of campfire recipes!
-Just pack some marshmallows, chocolate chips, and bananas, and put them all in a sugar cone!
+It’s exactly the beauty of campfire recipes!
+Pack some marshmallows, chocolate chips, and bananas, and put them all in a sugar cone.

 13. Campfire Pizza Nachos

-These campfire nachos are just like your regular nachos except creamier.
+These campfire nachos are still like your regular nachos, only creamier.
 The secret?
-The melted garlic cream sauce.
-Melt butter, olive oil, garlic in a pan.
-Then, add milk and cream.
-Add your toppings, and have a blast camping!
+Melted garlic cream sauce!
+Melt butter, olive oil, and garlic in a pan then add milk and cream.
+Add your toppings and have a blast campfire cooking.

 14. Shrimp Boil Foil Packets

 Andouille sausage, shrimp, corn, and baby red potatoes make up this full campfire meal.
-If you’re looking for campfire recipes to make you last an entire day by just eating one meal, this is it!
+If you’re looking for campfire recipes to make you last an entire day with only one meal, this is it!
 If you’re eyeing this recipe, make sure to pack fresh prawns.

 15. Salt-and-Pepper Rib Eye